drausin/libri-experiments/experiments/exp01/README.md

 - 2x Put envelope (shared authors)
 - 2x Get envelope (shared authors)
 - 2x Get entry (shared authors)

-We first performed the 8 trials, doubling the UPD every trial, and observing primarily the Get/Put p50 & p95 latencies and librarian CPU & memory usage.
-Each trial ran for 30 minutes.
-The latencies and resources reported below are eyeballed from Grafana (via Prometheus metrics) screenshots.
-We report roughly the highest value across all the librarians over the duration of the experiment.

 We store the configuration and results of each trial in a separate directory containing the following